The Blissful Nighttime Routines Of 8 (Mostly Well-Rested) R29 Editors

 "I try to get 8 hours of sleep a night, but usually get 6."

 "What do I do other than have a glass of wine, wash my face, and PTFO?
 I like to have a cup of caffeine-free Numi Honeybush Organic Tea — it helps me stay hydrated throughout the night and keeps me warm in my chilly apartment.
 Then, I wrap my 'fro up into a satin scarf from Amazon and put on my matching plaid winter pajamas and socks.
-(YES, I wear socks to bed; it's called having bad blood circulation.)
+(YES, I wear socks to bed; it's called having poor circulation.)

 "FYI, while this prep is all happening, my Amazon heated blanket is cooking up to its highest temp.
-Then post-skincare and oral hygiene and right before I hop into my Quince linen bedding with my plushie cheesecake, I like to spritz my pillow with a thisworks Deep Sleep Pillow Spray just for a little extra lavender pizzazz.
-And then, I PTFO."
+Then, post-skincare and oral hygiene, I hop into my Quince linen bedding with my plushie Cheesecake and spritz my pillow with a thisworks Deep Sleep Pillow Spray just for a little extra lavender pizzazz."

 Emily Ruane, Commerce Editor